dhoerl/PhotoScrollerNetwork/README.txt

 The included Xcode 4 project has two targets, one using just Apple APIs, and the second using libjpeg-turbo, both explained below.

 KNOWN BUGS:
-- if you stop the executable with the scroll view showing, you often get a crash
+- if you stop the executable with the scroll view showing in the Simulator, you often get a crash (haven't seen this in April)

 TODO:
 - TiledImageBuilder does error checking and sets the "failed" flag, but my testing of this mechanism has been brief and not exhaustive!
-- fix the zoom problem that appears sometime when zooming an image close to a boundary of another image (I suspect this is in the original Apple code)
 - if an image is truly huge, then incrementally create tiles instead of having to map in two rows of tiles